surveyjs/survey-creator/docs/Create-Custom-Widget.md

       //Add/modify/remove classes and properties
   },
   /**
-   * If you want to have the default rendering for existing question, then set this property to true.
+   * If you want to have the default input rendering for the existing question, then set this property to true.
    */
   isDefaultRender: true,
   /**